-An officer may initiate an emergency detention when the officer has reasonable cause to believe that a person is mentally ill, drug dependent or developmentally disabled and such person presents a substantial probability of physical harm to him/herself or others as evidenced by recent overt acts or omissions, attempts or threats.
+An officer may initiate an emergency detention when the officer has probable cause that a person is mentally ill, drug dependent, or developmentally disabled and such person presents a substantial probability of physical harm to themself or others as evidenced by recent overt acts, omissions, attempts, or threats.
 The person shall be transported to an approved detention facility, but only when taking the person into custody is the least restrictive alternative appropriate to the person's needs (Wis.
 Stat. § 51.15).